hsf-training/hsf-training-cicd-github/content/episodes/01-introduction/index.md

 Any command you run on your computer can be equivalently run in a CI job.
 {{< /callout >}}

 Don't just limit yourself to thinking of CI/CD as primarily for testing changes, but as one part of automating an entire development cycle.
 You can trigger notifications to your cellphone, fetch/download new data, execute cron jobs, and so much more.
-However, for the lessons you'll be going through today and that you've just recently learned about python testing with `pytest`, we'll focus primarily on setting up CI/CD with tests for code that you've written already.
+However, for the lessons you'll be going through today and that you've just recently learned about Python testing with `pytest`, we'll focus primarily on setting up CI/CD with tests for code that you've written already.

 ## CI/CD Solutions